 Despite the fact that benzodiazepines are classified as safe with a prescription and medical oversight by the DEA, they’re some of the most commonly abused drugs, and Klonopin is among the most addictive benzos because they have a long half-life, among other reasons.
-If you were initially prescribed Klonopin and grew dependent over time, or if you’ve developed an addiction by buying them illegally, you can turn to the caring, Marietta-based team at Metro Atlanta Treatment for help.
+If you were initially prescribed Klonopin and grew dependent over time, or if you’ve developed an addiction by buying them illegally, you can turn to the caring, Marietta-based team at Atlanta Treatment LLC for help.

 We treat a variety of drug addictions, including Klonopin addiction, through a variety of inpatient and partial hospitalization programs and with a range of therapies and methods.
 We understand how powerless a person can feel when they have an addiction and treat everyone who joins us with compassion and without judgment.
 Call us now to learn more about how we can help you on the path to recovery.